ultimate271/notes/sanderson/elantris/elantris02.10.sanderson.md

 “Only if they spot us.”

+## Raoden and Galloden spy on Aanden before exchanging stories of their pasts
 Raoden recognized Aanden.
 It was difficult to see—the Shaod brought profound changes—but Raoden had a knack for faces.
 The so-called Baron of Elantris was a short man with a sizable paunch and a long drooping mustache that was obviously